 Site-to-cloud Router appliance spokes support IPv4 traffic.
 IPv6 traffic is not supported.

-When you create a VM to use as a Router appliance instance, the VM must use an IPv4 address (specifically, an RFC 1918 address).
+When you create a Router appliance VM, the VM's primary internal IPv4 address must be an RFC 1918 address.

 Routes installed by a Network Connectivity Center hub are treated as dynamic routes.